tcosolutions/betterscan/README.md

 If you want to scan your Code and Infrastructure

-Install docker and run this in your Git code directory:
+Install  Docker Enginer [(Instructions for Ubuntu)](https://docs.docker.com/engine/install/ubuntu/), if you don't already have it, and run this in your Git code directory:

-HTML output (result report.html)
+HTML output (result will be in the current directory in  "report.html" file)

 `sh <(curl https://betterscan.io/cli-html.sh)`